-I am a behavioral scientist with international expertise in healthcare communication across the cancer continuum.
-My research focuses on the development, implementation, and testing of communication interventions for clinicians, patients, and caregivers to improve health outcomes.
-My research collaborations have resulted in more than $11 million in funding.
-I have published 118 peer-reviewed papers, co-edited two Oxford books on healthcare communication.
-I am Associate Editor of Patient Education & Counseling.
+I am a behavioral scientist with international expertise in healthcare communication across the cancer continuum and in dementia settings.
+My research focuses on the development, implementation, and testing of communication interventions for clinicians, patients, and caregivers to improve outcomes.
+My research collaborations have resulted in more than $12 million in funding.
+I have published 128 peer-reviewed papers and co-edited two Oxford books on healthcare communication.
+I am co-editor on the forthcoming International Encyclopedia of Health Communication.
+I am Editor-in-Chief of PEC Innovation and Associate Editor of Patient Education and Counseling.

 For more than 20 years, I have been researching and teaching healthcare communication in academic medical centers in the U.S. and the Middle East.
 The training programs I have developed, led and taught have reached thousands of healthcare providers, patients, and caregivers around the world.
 My experience has given me a strong belief that clinicians, patients, and caregivers can improve their communication skills through deliberate practice and feedback.
 Particularly in the challenging, fast-paced settings of healthcare, good communication can make a real difference for patients, their families, and clinicians.